 - Premium subscriptions or services which have cheaper options.

-Are there any expenses that can be renegotiated?
+Then look for any expenses that can be renegotiated?

 Action: Make phone calls to negotiate potential savings, renegotiate existing agreements, ask questions and be persistent!